Nike-Inc/cerberus-doc-site/docs/user-guide/quick-start.md

 URL friendly.
 So, if you had 'My Awesome App' in the Applications category your root path will be 'applications/my-awesome-app'.
 From there you can add sub-paths to store key value pairs.

+Cerberus will allow an SDB to contain a folder structure with many subpaths but for most applications a single path with a list of several key/value pairs is optimal (that way all values can be read later with a single API call).

 ### How to add a subpath:
 1. Click the 'Add new Vault path' button.
 1. Enter a subpath name